Christopher Saxton: Life and family

-Career
+Cartographer

-Map making became increasingly common in the reign of Elizabeth I made possible by advances in surveying technology and printing from engraved copper plates.
-Accurate mapping of the whole country became increasingly important.
+Map making became increasingly common in the reign of Elizabeth I, made possible by advances in surveying technology and printing from engraved copper plates.
+Accurate mapping of the whole country became increasingly important; the Gough Map of the early fourteenth century had (schematic) roads but no administrative divisions.
 Lord Burghley was instrumental in ensuring that a court official, Thomas Seckford of Woodbridge, Suffolk, financed the commission.
 In 1574 Saxton began the survey of England.
 In consideration of the expenses involved, Queen Elizabeth granted him a lease on lands at Grigstone Manor in Suffolk.
 The Welsh survey began in 1577.
 Surveying the country was a significant undertaking but the first plates were engraved by 1574 and in 1578 the survey was complete.
-As the task was finished in a short timespan it is possible that Saxton used some of John Rudd's earlier work.
+As the task was finished in a short time-span it is possible that Saxton used some of John Rudd's earlier work.
 Individual county sheets were issued before the completed survey was issued as an atlas in 1579.
 The proofs were presented to Lord Burghley who compiled them into an atlas of his own.

-The maps were produced in the Atlas of the Counties of England and Wales published in 1579, the first atlas of any country.
+The maps were produced in the Atlas of the Counties of England and Wales published in 1579.
 It contained 35 maps, each bearing the arms of Elizabeth I and Thomas Seckford, Saxton's patron.
 The maps show hills and mountains but do not provide precise information as to their location or altitude.
-A variety of symbols show buildings and settlements.
+A variety of symbols show buildings and settlements, but not any roads.
 All the maps are dated except for Northumberland.
 Five counties, Cornwall, Essex, Hertfordshire, The Suffolk and Norfolk maps show the division into hundreds.
 The atlas was a commercial success, prompting other cartographers including John Speed, John Norton, and Michael Drayton to attempt similar enterprises, adding to and adapting Saxton's work.

 The maps drawn by Saxton were engraved by Augustine Ryther, Remigius Hogenberg, William Hole, William Kip, Leonard Terwoort of Antwerp, Nicholas Reynold of London, Cornelius Hogius, and Francis Scatter.
 The engravers were of Dutch or Flemish origin.
 There is no evidence on the maps that Saxton engraved them himself, but according to one account, he engraved those of the Welsh counties and Herefordshire.
 Saxton obtained a licence to sell the maps for a term of ten years.

 John Dee, warden of the Manchester's collegiate church, employed Saxton to survey Manchester's parish boundaries in 1596 but no copy has survived.
 Chetham's Library in Manchester has a copy of the atlas, as does the Folger Shakespeare Library in Washington, D.C.

+The maps were republished during the English Civil War "in twenty sturdy sheets to be folded as a pocket-map, 'Useful for all Commanders for the Quartering of Soldiers'" (thus becoming known as "the Quartermaster's map").